-Here is a new outlet for the Sunna heddle.
+Here is a new outlet for the Sunna heddle in the UK.

 They sell rigid heddles, inkle looms and yarn in very useful small amounts.Their shop is an Aladdin's cave.
 Well worth browsing the online shop or better still visit their beautiful shop in London.